apart-edgar/project-doc-starter/README.md

 - Every document you can create should be written following the markdown syntax.
 Visit this [cheatsheet](https://www.markdownguide.org/cheat-sheet/) if you need assistance.
 Eleventy also allows you to use html but use that only if needed.
 For example, you could need to add a container around your tables.

 ## How to see my work in a browser?
-Open your terminal at the root your project and run ```npm run serve``` then head over to the address ```http://localhost:8080" in your browser of choice.
+Open your terminal at the root your project and run ```npm run serve``` then head over to the address http://localhost:8080 in your browser of choice.
 Here it is!
 Anytime you make changes in your files, those will be reflected in your browser with auto-reload.
 To quit this the serving, go back to your termial and do a Control + C. This will stop the current active command.

 ## How and where to publish my project documentation?
+1. Define where the project will be hosted and what will be the root url
+2. Grab this url and go to the folder ```_data```, open the file globals.json and this url to the data entry ```url```.
+Save the file
+3. Turn off the serve command if active in your terminal.
-Open your terminal and run ```npm run build```.
+4. Open your terminal and run ```npm run build```.
 This command will generate a ready to publish ```public``` folder at the root of your project.
 Use this folder to publish it on your work/client dedicated server and make it available on the web.
 Password protect with FTP access if you need to.